dumbleporte/scratch-extensions/README.md

 # Savaka's extensions for ScratchX

 If you find any bugs or have ideas go [add issues](https://github.com/savaka2/scratch-extensions/issues).
-If you want to contact me about this for some other reasons go to [my Scratch profile](https://scratch.mit.edu/users/savaka/).
+If you want to contact me about this for some other reasons go post on [my Scratch profile](https://scratch.mit.edu/users/savaka/).

 Also check out [Ext Open](https://github.com/savaka2/ext-open)